shrijayan/dataset_generator/README.md

 This repository contains a system for generating question-answer pairs for `FINE-TUNING LLMs` from text data.
 The system leverages various modules to extract text, clean headers and footers, generate questions using a language model, and save the generated questions.

 ## Latest Update
+- Added a feature to remove duplicate and similar questions.
 - Simplified the JSONL ouput format cleaning process.

 ## Table of Contents